 Plan Description: Substantially all employees of the Fund are members of the Plan and are classified as Class B members.
 Eligible employees must participate in the Plan.
-Effective July 1, 2015 the City required a 3.40% contribution of earnable compensations from AFSCME employees.
-For the year ended June 30, 2015 AFSCME contributions were 3%.
-All other employees contributed 3%.
+The City began requiring a 3% contribution effective July 1, 2014.
+All employees including union and nonunion contribute to the Retirement System.
+AFSCME union employees' contribution to their retirement was 3.8% for fiscal year 2017 and 3.4% for fiscal year 2016.
+Non-union employees' contribution to their retirement was 4% during fiscal year 2017 and 3.4% for fiscal year 2016.
 It is the current policy of the City of Burlington to fund the actuarially determined periodic contributions using the projected unit credit cost method.
 Gains (losses), as they occur, reduce (increase) the unfunded past service cost.
 The Fund's contributions were based on full time equivalents and wages.
 The City Council has the authority to amend the benefit terms of the Plan by enacting ordinances and sending them to the Mayor for approval.

-At June 30, 2016, the Fund reported a net pension liability for its proportionate share of the City's net pension liability per the new GASB 68.
-The net pension liability was measured as of June 30, 2015.
+At June 30, 2017, the Fund reported a net pension liability for its proportionate share of the City's total net pension liability per the new GASB 68.
+The net pension liability was measured as of June 30, 2016.
 The Fund's proportion of the net pension liability was based on a projection of the Fund's payroll relative to the total payroll of the City.
-At June 30, 2016 and 2015, Fund's proportions were 3.1827 and 2.3751 percent, respectively.
+At June 30, 2017 and 2016, Fund's proportions were 2.9511 and 3.1827 percent, respectively.
 For more information on the City's plan, see the City of Burlington, VT financial statements.